Njihia27/Writing-Portfolio/Samples/research-summary.md

 ## Executive Summary

-The Middle East fintech sector is experiencing explosive growth, driven by high mobile penetration, young populations,and supportive government regulations.
+The Middle East fintech sector is experiencing explosive growth, driven by high mobile penetration, young populations, and supportive government regulations.
 This report analyzes current trends, opportunities, and challenges in fintech adoption across the region.

 ## Key Findings